Kevdogg1/acme/README.md

 2) Retrieve all information needed to construct the communications such as people details, email addresses, people to exlude etc..
 Load into TAllInformation

-3) Adust the generic model data to tweek any data such as leap year changes in the case of ACME.
+3) Adust the generic model data (TAllInformation) to tweek any data such as leap year changes in the case of ACME.

 4) Exclude items identified in step 2.